bertrandong/tp/docs/UserGuide.md

 ### Locating customers and orders: `find`

-You can find customers based on name, phone number, address or email and find orders based on order index.
+You can find customers based on name, phone number, address or email and find orders based on order index in Strack.io.

 Format: `find [n/NAME] [a/ADDRESS] [p/PHONE_NUMBER] [e/EMAIL] [o/ORDER_ID]`